BluePraise/magaliechetrit.com/src/blog/2022-11-01-how-to-make-a-search-and-filter-with-pure-javascript.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ## The HTML Markup.
-A simple search input with a class of `js-search-field` and a list item with a class of `js-search-field`.
+A simple search input with a class of `js-search-field` and a list item with a class of `js-search-item`.
 I am using the prefix `js-` prefix to indicate that this is a class that will be used in JavaScript.
 It's a convention that I like to use to keep things organized.

 ```<input type="search" class="js-search-field" placeholder="Type a word.."/>```